LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-legal-aspects.md

 LumoSQL has tried hard to bring more certainty, not less, and this is tricky when it comes to patents.

 Software patents are an issue in many jurisdictions.
-The MIT license includes a grant of patents to its users, as [explained by the Open Source Initiative](https://opensource.com/article/18/3/patent-grant-mit-license).
-The Apache 2.0 license also includes a generous grant, in identical language to the GPL and the MPL.
+The MIT license includes a grant of patents to its users, as [explained by the Open Source Initiative](https://opensource.com/article/18/3/patent-grant-mit-license), including in the grant "... to deal in the software without restriction."
+While the Apache 2.0 license specifically grants patent rights (as do the GPL and MPL), they are not more generous than the MIT license.
+There is some debate that varies by jurisdiction about exactly how clear the patent grant is, as documented in [the patent section on Wikipedia](https://en.wikipedia.org/wiki/MIT_License#Relation_to_patents).

-The difficulty is that the Apache 2.0 license also includes a *patent retaliation* clause:
+The difficulty is that the Apache 2.0 (similar to the GPL and MPL) license also includes a *patent retaliation* clause:

 > If You institute patent litigation against any entity (including a
 > cross-claim or counterclaim in a lawsuit) alleging that the Work or a